Teaching

 Data Science

-I have taught several mini lecture-courses on machine learning, covering the following subjects: fundamentals of machine-learning and classification theory, basic and advanced machine-learning methods, deep learning, feature extraction, unsupervised learning, machine-learning applications to high-energy physics.
+In addition to my UA Machine Learning course, I frequently teach mini lecture-courses on machine learning, covering the following subjects: fundamentals of machine-learning and classification theory, basic and advanced machine-learning methods, deep learning, feature extraction, unsupervised learning, anomaly detection, generative modeling, physics-inspired machine learning and quantum machine learning.

 In 2019, I presented lectures at the 3rd International Summer School of Deep Learning (DeepLearn2019) in Warsaw, Poland.